AI Use Cases/Software

 What is the timeframe to deploy AI executive intelligence briefings?

-Typical deployment takes 10-14 weeks: weeks 1-2 cover API integration and data validation across your Salesforce, Jira, GitHub, and other systems; weeks 3-6 involve causal model training on your historical data and establishing the executive review loop; weeks 7-10 focus on refinement based on executive feedback and false-positive reduction.
-Most Software clients see measurable results within 60 days of go-live - P1 MTTR improvements and pipeline anomalies caught earlier - with full model maturity by month 6.
+Plan for a working system inside the first 100 days: weeks 1-3 are the audit - API integration and data validation across your Salesforce, Jira, GitHub, and other systems; weeks 4-10 are the build - training the model on your historical data, establishing the executive review loop, and refining based on executive feedback and false-positive reduction; weeks 11-14 are deployment - full rollout and operations handoff.
+A rollout like this is scoped to show measurable results within 60 days of go-live - P1 MTTR improvements and pipeline anomalies caught earlier - with full model maturity by month 6.

 What data sources does the AI executive intelligence briefing system ingest?

-The AI executive intelligence briefings ingest real-time data from Salesforce, Jira, GitHub, Datadog, and Stripe, then apply causal inference to surface root causes rather than symptoms.
+The AI executive intelligence briefings ingest real-time data from Salesforce, Jira, GitHub, Datadog, and Stripe, then trace the pattern back to its root cause instead of just reporting the symptom.

 How does the AI system provide contextualized and actionable briefings?

-The AI learns your business topology - how deployment frequency, P1 incidents, and NRR actually relate to each other - so briefings are contextualized and actionable rather than just metric dumps.
+The AI learns how your systems affect each other - how deployment frequency, P1 incidents, and NRR actually relate - so briefings are contextualized and actionable rather than just metric dumps.

 What security and compliance measures are in place for the executive data?